Set your location

 • storage of hardcopy Information on secure premises only accessible by authorised people;

-• using Secure Socket Layer ( SSL) certificates for encrypting your credit card and debit card numbers;
+• using Secure Socket Layer (SSL) certificates for encrypting credit card and debit card numbers;

-• financial information is encrypted on our servers and access to this information is restricted to authorised CCT staff; and
+• encrypting financial information on our servers and restricting access to this information to authorised CCT staff; and

 • backing up and archiving Information using secure archiving services.

-Where Information is stored with a third party, we have arrangements which require those third parties to maintain the security of the Information.
-We take reasonable steps to protect the privacy and security of that Information.
-If you communicate with us via email or over the internet we cannot guarantee its security.
-If you believe that any of the Information we may hold about you has been compromised in any way please let us know immediately so that we can investigate.
+Where Information is stored with a third party, CCT has arrangements in place which require those third parties to maintain the security of the information.
+CCT takes reasonable steps to protect the privacy and security of that information.
+However, if an individual communicates with us via email or over the internet we cannot guarantee its security and we will always ask people to let us know if they believe any of the Information we may hold about them has been compromised in any way, we communicate with them to let us know immediately so that we can investigate.

 7. How to Access Information

 CCT will give an individual access to Information it holds about that individual on request, and subject to the applicable privacy laws.
-If CCT holds Information and the individual is able to establish that the Information is not accurate, complete or up to date we will take reasonable steps to correct that information.
+If CCT holds information and the individual is able to establish that the information is not accurate, complete or up to date reasonable steps will be taken to correct that information.

-If for any reason we deny access to any part of the Information that is requested, we will provide reasons for denial of access or correction.
+If for any reason CCT denies access to any part of the Information that is requested, reasons for denial of access or correction will be provided.

-You can ask CCT to correct or update Information we hold about you at any time.
-We will need to verify your identity before making any corrections or changes to your information.
-We also have obligations to take reasonable steps to correct Information we hold once we have been notified that it is inaccurate, out-of-date, incomplete or irrelevant or misleading for the purpose for which it is held.
+Individuals can ask CCT to correct or update Information we hold about them at any time.
+CCT will verify a person’s identity before making any corrections or changes to their information.
+We also have obligations to take reasonable steps to correct Information we hold once we have been notified that it is inaccurate, out-of-date, incomplete, irrelevant or misleading for the purpose for which it is held.

-If you wish to make a complaint about our handling of your Information, please contact us.
-To provide you with an appropriate response, we will investigate your complaint and endeavour to provide you with a response within 30 days of receipt of your complaint.
-If you are not satisfied that your complaint has been resolved by us, you may make a complaint to: The Office of the Australian Information Commissioner (OAIC) which deals with complaints under the Privacy Act 1988 in relation to personal information.
+If an individual wishes to make a complaint about our handling of their Information, we communicate that they can contact us.
+CCT will investigate the complaint and endeavour to provide a response within 30 days of receipt of the complaint.
+If the individual is not satisfied that their complaint has been resolved , they will be advised to make a complaint to the Office of the Australian Information Commissioner (OAIC) which deals with complaints under the Privacy Act 1988 in relation to personal information.
 The OAIC can be contacted at:

 Telephone number: 1300 363 992